Anashost/WeatherXM-Home-Assistant/README.md

   ```
 </details>

+* if the station you want is the second one in the HEX, then change the [0] with [1] in line 6.
 * restart Home assistant and your done, now weather station data is avalible in your home assistant and you're free to use it.